Skip to content

 Proteins are very complex molecules involved in some chemical processes that are important for life.
 Protein is made of small units of amino acids.
 These proteins help in metabolism, communication, and movement in our body.

 There are four levels in the structural hierarchy of proteins.
-They are
+They are:

 Protein Structure

-In the primary structure of proteins, the polypeptide chain consists of a sequence of amino acids.
-This primary structure has a unique protein structure.
-The primary structure of this level contains mainly amino acids which are present anywhere in the chain.
+In the primary structure of proteins, the polypeptide chain are linked together to form a sequence of amino acids called polypeptide chain.
+The primary structure of this level contains mainly amino acids which are present in the chain.
 Peptide bonds are present in the primary structure of the protein.
-If two amino acids are there to form a chain of proteins it is called a dipeptide bond.
-Similarly, if three amino acids are ready to form a link it is called tripeptide.

 Characteristics of peptide bond: